Henrik Wigström

 Most of the Finnish masters were only concerned with production; very few had their own shops.
 As a rule, Finnish workshops worked either under contract or as free subsidiary suppliers to firms who took care of sales.
 The high degree of specialization in the field favoured the adoption of a system of subsidiary suppliers.
 The House of Fabergé had an organisation of this kind.
 In addition to the workshops which operated on the firm’s premises, many of which were presided over by Finnish masters, Fabergé employed many other workshops as subsidiary suppliers.

-Viktor Aarne – workmaster mark BA wm-ba – active 1890-1904.
+Viktor Aarne – workmaster mark BA – active 1890-1904.
 Returned to Finland as an independent jeweler, J.V.A mark

-Feodor Afanassiev (1870-?) – workmaster mark ФA wa-fa – active 1913-1917
+Feodor Afanassiev (1870-?) – workmaster mark ФA – active 1913-1917

 Between 1883 and 1888 he was a journeyman with the Finnish master Enock Sistonen, thereafter, he worked for the jeweler Karl Bock.
 While employed by Bock, he worked on his master’s degree, was granted his rights & certificate in 1907, and allowed to use a master’s mark, the use of which was strictly enforced by assay laws in Imperial Russia.

-Hjalmar Armfelt – workmaster mark ЯА wm-ha – active 1904-1917
+Hjalmar Armfelt – workmaster mark ЯА – active 1904-1917

 Ulla Tillander-Godenhielm advises the entry AB.
 Unidentified Workmaster (Lowes & McCanless, Fabergé Eggs, 2001, 178) is incorrect and should refer to Abraham Beilin (Beilin and Son, ibid., 185).
 She further states Fabergé and many other companies (“… also my great grandfather and grandfather Alexander Tillander …”) turned for assistance to Abraham Beilin when they did not have the capacity to fulfill orders.
 Two examples on the misidentification of the maker’s mark AB are in Keefe, Masterworks of Fabergé: The Matilda Geddings Gray Foundation Collection, 1993, 144, and all subsequent publications for this collection.
 The misidentification was originally an error by Dr. Tillander-Godenhielm.